What are you looking for?

 Each summer Divine Mercy Parish holds a summer book club for parishioners and all interested persons who care to join us.
 Throughout the years, we've focused our time on meaningful, rich, and beautifully nuanced books to get us thinking together about the big questions that make the world go round.
 If you haven't joined us in the past, consider doing so this summer.

 Throughout the ages, human beings across all cultures and religions have pondered the topic of the end of the world, offering perplexing answers to make sense of existence and cosmic destiny.
 How have Christians imagined the end of the world, and in particular Catholic Christians?
-And how might this relate to how non-religious might imagine it?
+And how might this relate to how non-religious persons might imagine it?

 Continuing our annual summer book club series, “Literature & Catholic Imagination,” Divine Mercy Parish invites any and all persons – Catholic and non-Catholic! – to a book study where we read, explore, and discuss these and related topics.